GoLand 2024.1 Help

 Pattern

-Regular expression that defines what tests to run.
-GoLand will run only those tests, examples, and fuzz tests that match the regular expression.
-For tests, the regular expression is split by unbracketed slash (/) characters into a sequence of regular expressions, and each part of a test's identifier must match the corresponding element in the sequence, if any.
+Type a regular expression that defines what tests to run.
+GoLand will execute only the tests, examples, and fuzz tests that conform to the regular expression provided.
+For tests, the expression is divided by slashes (/) not enclosed in brackets into a series of regular expressions.
+Each segment of a test's identifier must align with the corresponding part of the sequence.

 Working directory